Show Sidebar Log in

 Configuring Group Templates

-To edit a template, go to Dashboard > CBOX OpenLab > Group Settings.
-Expand the group type of the template site you would like to edit and scroll down to the bottom of that group type’s settings where you’ll see a section for Template.
-Click the template’s Dashboard link.
-This will take you to the Dashboard of the template site for that particular group.
-You can change any of the elements mentioned above, like the custom menu, default pages, theme, widgets, and plugins, as you would in any WordPress site.
-Changes will be applied to any new site created for a particular group type, but can be modified as needed by the site’s creator.
+You can edit your site template just like you edit any site.
+You can change any of the elements like the theme, widgets, and plugins, as you would in any WordPress site.
+You can also create a navigation menu, and default pages and posts.
+These will all be applied to any new site created for a particular group type, but can be modified as needed by the site’s creator.

 CBOX OpenLab Guide